- Board Agendas

 - Student Life

-There are three scholarship opportunities available for students seeking funds for Continuing Education programs at Beaufort County Community College: State Employees Credit Union Foundation, Golden Leaf Foundation, and the BCCC Continuing Education Foundation Scholarship.
+There are four scholarship opportunities available for students seeking funds for Continuing Education programs at Beaufort County Community College: Continuing Education Foundation Scholarship, State Employees Credit Union Foundation Scholarship, Golden Leaf Foundation Scholarship, and Division of Continuing Education Scholarship.

 1. BCCC Continuing Education Foundation Scholarships